 If your old tires appear to be worn unevenly, your America's Tire technician will recommend a wheel alignment.
 Uneven wear is a sign that your wheels are out of alignment.

-For vehicles that are getting lifted with upsized rims and/or tires, we recommend an alignment.
+For vehicles that are getting lifted with upsized rims and/or tires, we also recommend an alignment.

 Some America's Tire stores offer wheel alignment services, but not all.
 Check out which stores offer wheel alignment services here!